-Press [System] > {Brightness} > {Brightness} to toggle the screen brightness between Auto and Man.
-When it is set to Auto, the brightness adjusts according to the environment automatically with the built-in light sensor.
-When it is set to Man, you can set a fixed brightness value manually.
+Press [SYS] > {Brightness} to toggles the screen brightness between Auto and Man.
+When it sets to Auto, the brightness will adjust according to the environment automatically with the built-in light sensor.
+When it sets to Man, you can set a fixed brightness value manually.